-Ms. Marife B. Zamora is a Board Director of PLDT, Inc; Chairman of the Board of Willis Towers Watson Insurance Brokers, Inc.; President of Arzam Logistics Inc.; Board She was with IBM Philippines where she held a number of sales, marketing, and management positions during her 18-year tenure with the company.
+Ms. Marife B. Zamora is a Board Director of PLDT, Inc; Chairman of the Board of Willis Towers Watson Insurance Brokers, Inc.; President of Arzam Logistics Inc.; Board Shariff B. Zamora is a Board Director of PLDT, Inc; She was with IBM Philippines where she held a number of sales, marketing, and management positions during her 18-year tenure with the company.